trustgraph-ai/trustgraph/README.md

 ## Why HyperGraphs Solve Context
 A HyperGraph, specifically built using standards like RDF and OWL, establishes explicit, unambiguous semantics.
 It doesn't rely on "guessing" based on word proximity; it relies on defined relationships.

-Here is the "Who's on First" routine modeled in RDF/OWL.
+Here is the "Who's on First" routine modeled in RDF with an OWL ontology.
 By structuring data this way, the LLM knows exactly what "Who" means in this context:

 ```turtle
 @prefix : <http://trustgraph.ai/baseball#> .